Mark P. Taylor

 Theoretical problems in statistical mechanics, especially in the area of fluids.
 Use of analytic theory, numerical analysis, and computer simulation to study structural and thermodynamic properties of liquid crystals, polymers, biological macromolecules, and other complex fluid systems.

 Much of my recent research has been concerned with polymer chain conformation and collapse.
 I am especially interested in the coupling between chain conformation and local solvent structure and have been developing an approach to map the "many-body" chain-in-solvent problem to the simpler "few-body" single chain problem.
 This mapping is illustrated in the following Monte Carlo snapshot that shows a 50-bead hard-sphere chain (blue) in a hard-sphere solvent (red) at volume fraction 0.40 which we are able to represent as a single chain (green) interacting via a set of effective potentials.
-See the publications below with my students Sayuri Ichida and Greg Petersen for more details.
-This research is currently funded by a grant from the National Science Foundation Division of Materials Research (NSF-DMR grant 0804370).
-In the past two summers six Hiram students have participated in and contributed to this ongoing research project.
+See the publications below with my students Sayuri Ichida, Greg Petersen, Shishir Adhikari, and Yuting Ye for more details.
+My research is currently funded by a grant from the National Science Foundation Division of Materials Research (NSF-DMR grant 1607143).
+This grants continues to allow me to engage Hiram students in a broad range of theoretical and computational research.
 [See my NSF Project Highlights].

 Selected Publications (View Full List)